 Congratulations Jon & Paul !!!!

 Erika & Ryan

-P.S- Food for thought: Jon & Paul’s Wedding was Rowell Photography’s 8th same sex wedding in 6 years of business.
+P.S- Food for thought: Jon & Paul’s Wedding was Rowell Photography’s 8th Gay wedding in 6 years of business.
 Actually the first ever wedding photographed by Ryan was a lesbian couple, who have now been married for 7 years!
-They were actually married before same sex marriage was legalized in Canada completely, but after the Civil Marriage Act was modified to allow for 8 of the then 10 provinces to allow marriages to happen.
+They were actually married before Gay marriage was legalized in Canada completely, but after the Civil Marriage Act was modified to allow for 8 of the then 10 provinces to allow marriages to happen.
 The wedding was a huge group ceremony, overseen by one minister and 100 couples.
 Amazing!